The Top 6 Green Buildings at

 future reuse elsewhere in the world.
 Rumors have it that the arena could

-sold to the organizers
+even be sold to the organizers

 of the 2016 Games in Rio de Janeiro or be reassembled in a poorer